aligneddev/AngularAutoCompleteCascading/README.md

 I started from  https://www.itsolutionstuff.com/post/angular-material-autocomplete-with-api-exampleexample.html and expanded a bit.

 I learned that you can't have the [value] binding and the onSelect.
 That leads to multiple events fired.
-However, [value] passing in the value correctly to the .valueChanges.pipe. the (onSelectionChange)= gives more control, but `formControl.setValue(this.selectedTeam)` doesn't :-( setting the property of [value] doesn't change the field value
+However, [value] passing in the value correctly to the .valueChanges.pipe. the (onSelectionChange)= gives more control, but `formControl.setValue(this.selectedTeam)` doesn't fire the .pipe like I was expecting:-( setting the property of [value] doesn't change the field value, so we need setValue

+I ended up removing the [value]

-seems like onSelectionChanged is getting called twice? https://stackoverflow.com/questions/53009998/why-is-onselectionchange-called-twice
+seems like onSelectionChanged is getting called twice? https://stackoverflow.com/questions/53009998/why-is-onselectionchange-called-twice added $event for the onTeamSelect.

 `tap(e => console.log(`selected ${e}`))` is helpful for debugging RxJs.